gersonrpq/Car-accidents-in-UK/README.md

 # Car-accidents-in-UK :uk:

-The conditions of all accidentes that occured in United Kingdom are evaluated to know when you could prevent yourself from a traffic collision.
+The conditions of accidents that occurred in United Kingdom are evaluated to know when you could prevent yourself from a traffic collision.

 Also machine learning algorithms are applied to predict the severity of the car accidents.